Caylor School of Nursing 423.869.6324

 Effective 8/1/13 LMU will not be offering health insurance to undergraduate students.
 Please be advised that all nursing students must maintain health insurance for the entire time enrolled in school.
 If you currently have insurance, you must provide Michelle Johnson with 2 items that will be placed in your student file.
 (1) A copy of your current insurance card, (2) A copy of your benefit summary showing your effective dates of coverage.
-However, if you do not have health care benefits, below are two links that may help you find health insurance.
-This will be independent of the school.

 Active insurance will need to be in place by the first day of which your classes are to start.
 Michelle Johnson will contact you via your LMU e-mail address as deadlines approach.
 Please direct any insurance related questions to her at 865.531.4118.

 LMU's cornerstone belief is service to humanity, and few professions embody this belief like nursing.
 Nurses help people attain and regain wellness.
 In addition, nurses work with individuals, families, and community groups, helping them adapt to changes—in their needs, their roles, and their relationships—brought on by changes in health.
 At LMU, nursing students receive the training and education needed to become qualified nurses capable of succeeding in the 21st century health care environment.
 Students are also held to the high moral and ethical standards, as well as a sense of personal responsibility, that are vital to nursing.